-- To create a Kafka Connect cluster, navigate to the Clusters Overview page and click the Create Cluster button.
-This will take you to the Create Cluster page.
+To create a Kafka Connect cluster, click Create Cluster on the Instaclustr console.
+This will take you to the wizard for creating a new cluster.

-Note: Instaclustr detects the IP address of the computer used to access the Dashboard and creates a firewall rule to your computer to connect to the cluster.
+Note that Instaclustr detects the IP address of the computer used to access the Dashboard and provides the option to add a firewall rule for your computer to connect to the cluster.
 Certain web proxies may interfere with this mechanism and Instaclustr will see their IP address instead.
 We suggest you verify the detected address.